Crashing Waves vs. Rising Tides: Findings on AI Automation from Thousands of Worker Evaluations of Labor Market Tasks: Introduction

-Leveraging thousands of task instances that range from minutes to multiple weeks of human work, we find: \begin{enumerate} \item \textbf{The success-duration curve is relatively flat --- consistent with a rising tide of AI automation.} This pattern holds across models of different sizes, as well as different model vintages across time.
-Automation within particular "job families" (e.g., management or community and social service) also follows the same rising-tide pattern in most cases.
-There are, however, meaningful differences in the slope of the success-duration curves across job families, as one would expect given the differences in task structure (see Section \ref{theory_subsection}). \item \textbf{AI performance is high.} Across all LLMs in our survey, we find strong capabilities.
-Models can do a minimally-sufficient job without human edits on roughly half to three-quarters of potential tasks presented to them.
-And, for example, by 2024-Q3, frontier models were already able to achieve 50\% success rates on (LLM-addressable) tasks that take humans about a day.\footnote{As discussed later, these findings will not translate directly to shares of job automation, because of sampling issues, "last mile" costs (\cite{fleming2024last}), and other reasons.} \item \textbf{AI performance is improving rapidly across a wide range of task durations.} Our estimates imply that between 2024-Q2 and 2025-Q3, frontier models went from achieving a 50\% success rate on 3- to 4-hour tasks to 1-week tasks, and achieving a 70\% success rate on 1-minute tasks to 1-hour tasks.
-When estimating a linear-trend model across all periods, the implied "doubling time," or the calendar time between model releases needed for newer models to achieve the same success rate on tasks which are twice as long, equals 3.8 months and is estimated with relatively high precision.
-Relative to prior benchmark-based evidence (\cite{kwa2025measuring, METR_blogpost}), these improvement rates are rapid, placing them at the upper end of existing estimates.
-Similarly, success rates at given task lengths increase quickly.
-The average failure rate (1 minus the success rate) halves every 2.4-3.2 years across tasks which take 5 minutes to 24 hours (for humans to complete).
-Over our observation period (2024-Q2 to 2025-Q3), this corresponds to annual success rate increases between 8-11 percentage points. \item \textbf{The performance gains from increasing model size are different than those from newer model vintages.} As new models are created, they outperform similarly sized models from the past and the shift in the success-duration curve is approximately parallel.
-So, success on both short and long-duration tasks is improved.
-By contrast, larger models released at the same time as smaller models do outperform on short-duration tasks, but have only modest improvements on longer-duration tasks.
-We plan to quantify the relative contribution of these two channels in ongoing work. \end{enumerate}
+For our analysis, we collect novel evaluations of LLM outputs by domain experts across 41 large language models, covering over 12{,}000 unique task examples ("instances") based on more than 6{,}000 text-based or partially text-based O*NET task descriptions that are LLM-addressable (\cite{onet292}).
+Outputs are scored by human evaluators with relevant on-the-job experience.
+Given the paper’s primary focus on automation, we center our analysis on success measures defined by expert evaluations indicating that the LLM output required no human intervention.
+Conditional on this criterion, we distinguish LLM output quality across three thresholds: minimally sufficient, average worker quality, and superior quality relative to a human worker.
+Our main findings are: \begin{enumerate} \item \textbf{The success-duration curve is relatively flat --- consistent with a rising tide of AI automation.} This pattern holds across models of different sizes, as well as different model vintages across time.
+Automation within particular O*NET "job families" (e.g., management or community and social service) also follows the same rising-tide pattern.
+There are, however, meaningful differences in the slope of the success-duration curves across job families (i.e., the rising-tide pattern is sometimes a bit stronger or weaker), as one would expect given the differences in task structure (see Section \ref{theory_subsection}). \item \textbf{AI performance is high.} Across all LLMs in our survey, we find strong capabilities.
+Models can do a minimally-sufficient job without human edits on roughly \emph{half to three-quarters} of text-based tasks presented to them.
+Across all models and tasks in our data, models could complete 60\% of tasks at at least a minimally sufficient quality level, 49.7\% at at least an average quality level, and 27\% at a superior quality level. \item \textbf{AI performance is improving rapidly across a wide range of task durations.} Between 2024-Q2 and 2025-Q3, frontier models went from achieving a 60\% success rate on 1.5-hour tasks to a 70\% success rate (minimally sufficient quality level).
+These changes imply quickly improving AI capabilities.
+The average failure rate (1 minus the success rate) halves every 2.2-2.8 years across tasks which take humans 5 minutes to 24 hours.
+Over our observation period (2024-Q2 to 2025-Q3), this corresponds to annual success rate increases between 7.9-10 percentage points.
+Similarly, the task-duration doubling time---the interval between model releases required for newer models to achieve the same success rate on tasks twice as long---is 2.7 months.
+Compared with prior benchmark-based evidence (\cite{kwa2025measuring, METR_blogpost}), these improvement rates are rapid, placing them at the upper end of existing estimates.